hybridgroup/gophercon-2018/sensor/raspi/README.md

 go get -d -u gobot.io/x/gobot/...
 ```

+The Gobot driver for the GrovePi+ board requires that the board has been upgraded to firmware v1.3.0+ which has already been done for you if you are at Gophercon hackday.

 ## Running the code

 When you run any of these examples, you will compile the code on your computer, but then execute the binary file on the Raspberry Pi itself.